RagnarGrootKoerkamp/BAPCtools/readme.md

 each problem/contest, but symlink it to 'problem' or 'contest' so that the exact location of the relevant files is known.

-### TikZ pictures

-[headers/tikz.h](./headers/tikz.h) is a small helper class for writing TikZ pictures from a list of points.
-This can be used to create images of input and output of testcases.

 ## Notes on validation

 We use our own small C++ validator library